ClearShare member guidelines.

 Submission of medical needs

 ClearShare strives to share in its members’ medical needs in a timely, accurate manner.
-To do this, it is crucial for members to submit medical needs correctly and include all required documentation.
+To do this, it is crucial for members and providers to submit medical needs correctly and include all required documentation.

 Pre-membership medical conditions